MedicineYeh/mmode/README.md

 # Introduction
 __mmode__ is a tool to enable super fast compilation ability in an easy way.
+This framework automatically set configurations of __distcc__ to achieve better performance out of box then using __distcc__ directly.
 It supports `ccache`, `distcc` and `ccache+distcc` modes.

 Ccache is __compiler cache__ to accelerate the speed of compilation by caching the compiled data.
-Recompile linux kernel only requires less than 5s!!!
+Recompile linux kernel in less than 5s!!!
 Distcc is __distributed cc__.
 It's a stateless distributed compilation framework.
 With about 2 Xeon servers(24 threads), distcc reduces about 60% of time on compiling Linux kernel.

 [![Build Status](https://travis-ci.org/MedicineYeh/mmode.svg?branch=master)](https://travis-ci.org/MedicineYeh/mmode)

 __mmode__ supports both `bash` and `zsh` shells!!

+## Why Should I Use This?
+1. This framework automatically set proper parameter of __distcc__ to achieve better performance out of box then using __distcc__ directly.
+2. This framework provides both server side container with multiple gcc version for your needs. :D
+3. This framework automatically set the correct configurations for you.
+4. No need to type long command.
+All you need to type is `mmode distcc`!
+5. It's FreeBSD License!!

+## Attention!
+If you are using the DockerFile and `mmode` this repository provided and your Linux is not using latest gcc, ex: Ubuntu users, please enable the auto-version-detection in the `mmode.sh`.
+See more information: (Automatically gcc version detection)[#automatically-gcc-version-detection].

 # Usage
 * `mmode distcc`: Set to distcc compiling mode